Frequently Asked Questions

 How is the relationship between integrative & functional medicine and conventional medicine?

-Integrative medicine and functional medicine move the field of medicine toward a whole-person approach to healing.
-Instead of relying on the use of medications that may not address the root of symptom and disease, an integrative and functional medicine approach to care considers the influence of dietary and lifestyle choices, mind-body connection, social and environmental influence, uniqueness of each person's body constitution and genetic makeup, and the therapeutic relationship, in order uncover the root-cause of illness and achieve whole-person healing.
+Integrative medicine and functional medicine move the field of medicine toward a whole-person approach to health.
+Instead of relying on the chronic use of medications that may not address the root of symptom and disease, an integrative and functional medicine approach to care considers the influence of dietary and lifestyle choices, mind-body connection, social and environmental influence, uniqueness of each person's body constitution and genetic makeup, and the therapeutic relationship, in order uncover the root-cause of illness and achieve whole-person healing.

 Does integrative medicine exclude the use of conventional medications and procedures?

 However, the goal of an integrative medicine treatment approach is to identify and address the root causes of disease, so that the use of medications that may not address the root of the problem can be safely minimized or avoided.
 Often, this results in eliminating medication side effects and the increasingly prevalent phenomenon of polypharmacy (the use of multiple medications), which is associated with increased risks for drug-drug interactions and falls, among other adverse effects.
+Patients, however, should not self-discontinue medications or change medications doses on their own, and should only do so under the guidance of their physicians.

 Who can benefit from an integrative and functional medicine approach to health and healing?